 Research and scholarship

 Bolstering the place of Indigenous legal research and teaching at the Faculty is one of our key priorities.
-As such, we are proud to have Professors Kirsten Anker, Aaron Mills, Ronald Niezen, and Mark Walters among our faculty members.
+As such, we are proud to have Professor Kirsten Anker, Professor Aaron Mills, an Indigenous scholar, and Professors Kerry Sloan and Joshua Nichols, two Métis scholars, among our faculty members.

 Conferences and events

 Our faculty members and students organize conferences and events pertaining to Indigenous questions and concerns.
-These can be found in our Events calendar here.
+These can be found in our Events calendar, under the Indigenous Law tag.

 Students can conduct research on Aboriginal Human Rights Initiatives through the Centre for Human Rights and Legal Pluralism; and get involved with the McGill Student Indigenous Studies Journal.
 Students can also work at Research Assistants for faculty members who have similar research interests.

 McGill offers a Master of Laws in General Law, Comparative Law, Air and Space Law, Environment, and Bioethics.
 Alternatively, students may also choose to pursue a one-term Graduate Certificate in Comparative Law or Air and Space Law.